RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #588, #589

+This morning I setup the module for Dex's CLI tool and published over my old one.
+It worked out really quickly.
+Now I'm just working on nailing down an MVP to work with to call it good then make updates from there.
+Right now my target MVP is backup all session information on Firebase, keep project info local, git commit/push on master, and a managed markdown worklog file like this one.

 ## #586, #587

 So apparently I broke something and I'm not sure what.
 So tomorrow I get to go